 Progressing the Squat

 Adding load is crucial to improving strength, joint health, and function.
 But it’s important to do this slowly and safely.
 Here’s how to progress your squat to allow the gradual addition of load:

 - Back Squat (Weeks 17-20).

 After each 4-week period, you should have mastered that specific variation.
 Each week you should also increase the weights you use slightly to continually increase strength throughout the entire duration of the progression.

 I appreciate that this may look like a lengthy process, but it’s important to make sure that progression is done as safely and as efficiently as possible.

 Squats aren’t bad for your knees.
 In fact, when done properly, they are really beneficial for knee health.

-If you’re new to squatting, it’s always a good idea to have an expert check your technique.
+If you’re new to squatting or have previously had an injury, it’s always a good idea to have an expert check your technique.
 To find a university-qualified exercise professional near you, click here.

 Written by Hunter Bennett.
 Hunter is an Accredited Exercise Scientist and Strength and Conditioning Coach at iNform Health Solutions.
 He is currently completing his PhD in Exercise Science and works as Lecturer at the University of South Australia.